jacksongabrel88/angular-burguer/README.md

 # angular-burguer
-:hamburger: Trying to learn Angular 2 with burgers :hamburger:
+:hamburger: Trying to learn Angular2 with burgers :hamburger:

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.0.3.